-NOTE: Exact volume required to deploy the THV may vary depending on the bioprosthesis inner diameter.
-Factors such as calcification and pannus tissue growth may not be accurately visualized in imaging and may reduce the effective inner diameter of the failing bioprosthesis to a size smaller than the 'True ID'.
+NOTE: Exact volume required to deploy the THV may vary depending on the prosthesis inner diameter.
+Factors such as calcification and pannus tissue growth may not be accurately visualized in imaging and may reduce the effective inner diameter of the failing prosthesis to a size smaller than the 'True ID'.
 These factors should be considered and assessed in order to determine the most appropriate THV size to achieve nominal THV deployment and sufficient anchoring.
 Do not exceed the rated burst pressure.
 See Table 5 for inflation parameters.

-Edwards SAPIEN 3 Ultra Delivery System (Figure 3)
+• Edwards Certitude Delivery System (Figure 3)

-The Edwards SAPIEN 3 Ultra delivery system facilitates the placement of the bioprosthesis.
-The delivery system consists of a Flex Catheter to aid in tracking and valve positioning.
+The Edwards Certitude delivery system facilitates the placement of the bioprosthesis.
+The delivery system consists of a flex catheter to aid in tracking and valve positioning.
 The delivery system includes a tapered tip to facilitate crossing of the valve.
-The handle contains a Flex Wheel to control flexing of the Flex Catheter and Fine Adjustment Wheel to facilitate valve positioning within the target location.
+The handle contains a flex wheel to control flexing of the balloon catheter.
 A stylet is included within the guidewire lumen of the delivery system.
-A radiopaque Positioning Marker in the balloon is provided to assist with valve positioning.
+A radiopaque center marker in the balloon is provided to assist with valve positioning.
 The inflation parameters for valve deployment are: